Blue-Silvers/AbsoluteFateEngine/README.md

 `AbsoluteFate/Resources/Normal` : All normal textures.

-`Dependencies/` : Bibliothèques tierces nécessaires au projet.

-`Shaders/` : Third-party libraries necessary for the project
+`Dependencies/` : Third-party libraries necessary for the project

 `AbsoluteFate.sln` : Solution file for Visual Studio.